 Workshops will be held on the afternoon prior to the evening session that opens the conference (i.e., Wednesday afternoon).
 Two types of pre-conference workshops are encouraged.
 The first is intended to provide training in specific areas of psychotherapy research, methods, or data analysis.
 The second type of workshop entails the clinical presentation of an assessment or treatment method that is followed by discussion on how best to empirically study or validate the clinical procedures described.
-Submissions should indicate the amount of time desired for the workshop (either 2 or 3 hours).
+Workshops are scheduled for three hours.